arp242/arp242.net/_posts/2010-05-18-Minimal_Apache_configuration_for_subversion.markdown

 ---
 layout: post
 title: Minimal Apache configuration for subversion
+excerpt: This is a minimal Apache configuration file for use with subversion access with SSL.
 ---

-This is a minimal Apache configuration file for use with subversion access with SSL.

 If you want to use subversion over HTTP you have little choice but to use Apache.